ymirapp/docs/docs/reference/configuration.md

 **type**: `string`

-The user used by the WordPress site to connect to the database server.
+The user used by the PHP application to connect to the database server.

 ::: warning Overwrites <code>DB_USER</code> environment variable
 If you configured the `DB_USER` environment variable, be aware that Ymir will overwrite it with the `user` value.